co-operating-systems/PhD/UseCases/UseCases.md

 The logic of the signing and verification is very simple to follow:

 Signature:
- 1. the resource `</2023/04/party>` returns a 401 linked to the WAC resource via the `Link: <party.acl>; rel=acl` header allowing the client to find if it is controlls that key.
+ 1. the resource `</2023/04/party>` returns a 401 linked to the WAC resource via the `Link: <party.acl>; rel=acl` header allowing the client to find if it controls that key.
  2. The client uses that key to sign the headers using the `did:key` as a keyId.

  Verification: